Petition encouraging protection of B.C.’s ‘working forest’ gaining momentum - Campbell River Mirror

 A forestry petition encouraging the protection of B.C.’s “working forest” is gaining momentum in Campbell River and the North Island.

-As of press time Wednesday afternoon, the petition had more than 3,100 signatures, said Carl Sweet, one of its champions.
+As of Wednesday afternoon, the petition had more than 3,100 signatures, said Carl Sweet, one of its champions.

 Sweet is an equipment salesman in Campbell River and while he doesn’t handle logs directly, he’s worried about forestry’s future in the province.